Review of Cinderella: a Classic Cruise Experience

 Club Etage

-After dinner, we checked out Etage, the on-board nightclub.
+After dinner, we checked out Etage, the onboard nightclub.
 This venue caters to families in the early evening, transforming into an adults-only space later at night.
-Similar to other Stockholm ferries, m/s Viking Cinderella offered complimentary entertainment options, but you must pay for drinks.
+Like other Stockholm ferries, m/s Viking Cinderella offered complimentary entertainment options, but you must pay for drinks.
 On the outbound journey, the entertainment included only a crew member singing and the house band.

 Etage boasted three floors.
 The first two floors were ideal for watching the program and people dancing, while the third floor provided a quieter atmosphere for conversation.
 There was also a dedicated smoking area.
 All floors had bars, although the one on the third floor was closed during our visit.

 At the back of the ferry, Etage offered a delightful view of the outside scenery.
-In the summertime, the venue even allows guests to step outside for drinks, smoke, or to enjoy a breath of fresh air.
+In the summertime, the venue even allows guests to step outside for drinks, smoke, or enjoy fresh air.

 Etage features an outside terrace.